Right of Way Permit and Application

 Review time will be governed by the amount of weight and size of the vehicles or loads to be moved together with the length of the proposed route and the impact the move will have on the highway.
 Permits will be processed as soon as possible in the order they are received.
 Permittees should try to schedule their moves to allow at least two normal working days for processing time.
 When characteristics of a movement require field or structure analysis, a minimum of four (4) working days should be allowed for processing the application.
 All applications should be made as soon as possible to avoid unnecessary delays.

 Due to the negative impact as a result of a superload crossing a structure, the Franklin County Engineer’s office has imposed an additional fee for crossing any structure that may be programed for future replacement.

 Structures that require Superlaod Structure Crossing Fee:

-For additional information, please contact Steve Buskirk of the Franklin County Engineer’s Support Services Permits and Utilities Department at (614) 525-3063 or email@example.com.
+For additional information, please contact Liz Pyles of the Franklin County Engineer’s Utilities Department at (614) 525-6187 or firstname.lastname@example.org.